diskuto/diskuto-api/docs/crypto.md

    model, so they *should* allow back-filling any missing history in general.)

-2. But, more importantly, being able to create and delete subkeys (and their content) essentially allows users to abuse subkeys to treat their blog as if content is able to be deleted, when that is not a use case I want to support in FeoBlog.
+2. More importantly, being able to create and delete subkeys (and their content) essentially allows users to abuse subkeys to treat their blog as if content is able to be deleted, when that is not a use case I want to support in Diskuto.

    If a user posts some content that they receive criticism for, they should not be able to just revoke a subkey to remove the content.
 If they continue to